LAST UPDATED: 14th July 2021

 Practical considerations for Tenerife driving

 Firstly, what used to be a fairly sleepy island to drive around is now relatively chock-a-block with traffic.
 Several hotspots up and down the island suffer from rush-hour gridlock.
-Unfortunately however, many locals do not seem to have adapted to the increase in traffic and still drive like they are in a pickle-lorry on a country lane.
+Unfortunately however, many locals do not seem to have adapted to the increase in traffic and still drive like they are in a pickle-lorry on a country lane in the 1960’s.

 Whilst the modern driving test in Spain (homologated to EU requirements) has raised standards to a degree, a large percentage of locals seem to throw the highway code book out of the window the moment they pass their test.
 Typical infractions include: